 People are risk-averse when they have something to gain.
 When people have something to lose, they take more risks.
 People won’t take a lot of risks when they could win $100…

 When you want customers to make a risk-averse choice (such as buying from you), test by phrasing your USPs as gains.

-Each week I add a conversion tip or insight I love, or just blows my mind.
+Each week I share a conversion rate optimization (CRO) tip or insight I love - or just blows my mind.
 Would you like to share a tip as well?
 Drop me an email here.

 All tips are meant as inspiration and I recommend split-testing them; they might not work for your site' audience.
 Done&Tested is curated by Gijs Wierda, a freelance CRO specialist.